jenwai/batch/README.md

     - The data in the H2 database is cleared on each restart to ensure a consistent initial state.

 - Schema:
-    - A table is created dynamically based on the content of `datasource.txt`
+    - MbCustomer, UserAccount, AtmWithdrawalHistory, BillPaymentHistory, and FundTransferHistory are designed based on the content of `datasource.txt`
+    - Refer class_diagram below for details.
-    - An additional column is included for optimistic locking (typically @Version).
+    - An additional column is included for optimistic locking (@Version).

 ## 3. Design Patterns & Architecture